Asymptotic base loci via Okounkov bodies: Introduction

-The main ingredient of the proof of Theorem \ref{main2} is the results on the relation between the moving Seshadri constants of big divisors and the Okounkov bodies (see Subsection \ref{movsessubsec} for the definition of moving Seshadri constants).
+To prove Theorem \ref{main2}, we use some results on the moving Seshadri constants (see Subsection \ref{movsessubsec} for the definition), slices of Okounkov bodies (\cite[Theorem 1.1]{CPW2}), and a version of the Fujita approximation (\cite[Proposition 3.7]{lehmann-nu}).

 We can also give both lower and upper bounds for the moving Seshadri constants of pseudoeffective divisors by analyzing the structure of the limiting Okounkov bodies.
-A \emph{simplex of length $\lambda=(\lambda_1, \cdots,\lambda_n)$} is a convex subset of $\R^n_{\geq0}$ defined as
+A \emph{simplex in $\R^n_{\geq0}$ of length $\lambda=(\lambda_1, \cdots,\lambda_n)$} is a convex set defined as